Subscribe for our FREE 30 minute meals book!

 Angled view of the final recipe on a cooling rack.

-If you don’t have or want to use cookie cutters, you can just make these cookies into regular circle cookies!
-Form the dough into even balls (about 1 ½ tbsp of dough) and then flatten out with your fingers before baking so they have a nice cookie shape.
-You can also add ½ tsp of baking soda to the dough if you want them to spread.
+Can I make regular circle cookies?
+Yes!
+Form the dough into even balls (about 1 1/2 tbsp of dough) and then flatten out with your fingers before baking so they have a nice cookie shape.
+You can also add 1/2 tsp of baking soda to the dough if you want them to spread.
 Bake for the usual 8-10 minutes.

 Vegan snowflake gingerbread cookies with icing and sprinkles.